webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Spells-Have-No-Speed-Limit.md

 ---
 aliases:
-- "Spells Have No Speed Limit "
+  - 'Spells Have No Speed Limit '
 tags:
   - Compendium/CSRD/en/Abilities/Deer-in-the-Headlights
   - Ability
   - Ability/Enabler
   - Ability/Cost/
   - Ability/Tier/High
   - Ability/Pool/Intellect
   - Ability/Categories/Magic/Modern
+title: Spells Have No Speed Limit
+collection: Abilities
+kind: Compendium
 ---
 ## Spells Have No Speed Limit
 >**Enabler**
 Any car you have driven for at least a minute responds to you like a well-trained robot, allowing you to mentally give it orders from a long distance away.